pytorch/pytorch/docs/source/quantization.rst

   input_fp32 = torch.randn(4, 1, 4, 4)
   model_fp32_prepared(input_fp32)

-  # convert the observed model to a quantized model
+  # Convert the observed model to a quantized model.
+This does several things:
+  # quantizes the weights, computes and stores the scale and bias value to be
+  # used with each activation tensor, and replaces key operators with quantized
+  # implementations.
   model_int8 = torch.quantization.convert(model_fp32_prepared)

   # run the model, relevant calculations will happen in int8